CML MediaLit Kit

 The CML MediaLit Kit™ provides, for the first time, an accessible, integrated, research-based teaching strategy needed to assist schools and districts in organizing and structuring teaching activities using a media literacy lens.
 Based on longstanding theoretical foundations and a research-based approach, education tools contained in the CML MediaLit Kit™ reflect a philosophy of empowerment through education and articulate the key components of an inquiry-based media literacy education.

 The cornerstone of CML's approach rests with its basic framework, called Questions/TIPS (Q/TIPS), which feature the Five Core Concepts and the Five Key Questions of Media Literacy for both deconstruction or consumers of media, as well as construction or producers of media.
-(CML's Five Key Questions of Media Literacy for construction or producers of media are only available in the second edition of CML's ground breaking book, Literacy for the 21st Century.
+(CML's Five Key Questions of Media Literacy for construction or producers of media are available in the second edition of CML's ground breaking book, Literacy for the 21st Century.
 The Empowerment Spiral, contained in both editions of Literacy for the 21st Century, provides a guide to decision-making and action.)

 Adopting CML's basic framework creates a common vocabulary, generates common understandings and promotes consistent instructional methodology across disciplines, across grade levels, across schools and districts, even states and nations.
 Using CML's Five Core Concepts and Five Key Questions enables you to: